wildonion/stem/docs/trait.md

 ### Why the Rules Ensure Object Safety

-The key issue with dynamic dispatch is that the type of the underlying object (`self`) is not known at runtime.
-For dynamic dispatch to work, the methods must be able to operate on a **trait object**, which is essentially a **pointer** to the object implementing the trait.
-The **vtable** only has information about the method signatures at a high level, without knowledge of the concrete type behind the trait object.
+The key issue with dynamic dispatch is that the type of the underlying object (`self`) is not known at compile time.
+For dynamic dispatch to work, the methods must be able to operate on a **trait object**, which is essentially a **pointer** to the object implementing the trait using either smart pointers like `Box`, `Rc` or `Arc` or `&'valid dyn`.
+The **vtable** only has information about the method signatures at a high level, without knowledge of the concrete type behind the trait object cause it only knows it by pointer!

-Let’s consider these constraints in light of the vtable:
+Let's consider these constraints in light of the vtable:

-- **`self` by Value**: If a method takes `self` by value, it needs to know how much memory to move or drop.
+- **`self` by Value**: If a method takes `self` by value, it needs to know how much memory to move or drop (that's why we can't call other methods on the instance after calling a method which has `self` instead of `&self` cause it's already been moved).
 But since Rust only has a pointer to the trait object and doesn't know the actual size of `self`, this operation is unsafe or impossible.
 Therefore, the trait must only use references (`&self` or `&mut self`), where Rust can safely dereference the pointer without needing to know the size of the underlying object.

-- **Generics**: For a method that’s generic over some type `T`, the method could behave differently depending on the type `T`, and Rust would need to generate different versions of the method for each instantiation.
+- **Generics**: For a method that's generic over some type `T`, the method could behave differently depending on the type `T`, and Rust would need to generate different versions of the method for each instantiation.
 However, in dynamic dispatch, the vtable needs a **single entry** for each method with a fixed signature.
 This means the method can't be generic, since the exact types must be known when the method is compiled and linked into the vtable.

 ### Example of a Non-Object-Safe Trait